Durgesh2050/Python-based-AI-Assistant/README.md

 # Python-based-AI-Assistant

-I have used python funcational programming to make this Ai assistant.
+I have used python functional programming to make this Ai assistant.

 # Inspiration of project :
 we have seen in our daily life goggle assistant siri Alexa , I was pretty much interested  to know how this things are working .
 So I had worked on this project to learn how they are working .
 I want to make more personalized ai assistant, so I had created this one.